Before you begin

 Do not modify the default findings query.

-Final "Export to" form might look similar to:
+The final "Export to" form should look similar to the following.

-Open the navigation menu and select BigQuery > BigQuery Studio.
+In the Cloud console, on the Navigation menu (), click BigQuery > BigQuery Studio.

-From the left-hand "Explorer" menu, click on the +ADD button.
+From the left-hand Explore menu, click on the Add button.

 Setting | Value |